 Connect to items such as folders, databases, and servers to add them to a project.

-Designate frequently used items as project favorites and add favorites to a project.
+Designate or create items as project favorites and add favorites to a project.

 Create items, add items to a project, and import items.